sighup-io/workshop-from-devops-practices-to-the-cloud-native-stack-public/README.md

 #### LICENCE

-This material is under copyright from SIGHUP s.r.l.
+This material is authored and copyrighted from [SIGHUP s.r.l.](https://sighup.io)

-You are free to use this repository for personal use.
-Commercial use is forbidden unless authorized by written permission.
+It is forbidden to reproduce, copy and redistribute partially on entirely the material inside this repository for commercial use.
+You are free to use this repository for personal learning purposes.